 Although we are accustomed to entity liability in the civil and criminal law arenas, Professor Schneyer's suggestion that firms be sanctioned--with monetary fines yet--for the disciplinary transgressions of their agents was novel and provocative.
 If this suggestion was not sufficient to grab the attention of the bar, Professor Schneyer's proposed standard of liability certainly was.
 He argued that firm liability should be tested under the respondeat superior standard that is employed against corporate defendants in most civil and criminal cases.
 Under that standard, firms would be liable for the wrongdoing of their agents who act within the scope of their employment and with the intention to benefit, at least in part, the firm, even when the agent is acting contrary to express firm policy.
 Thus, not only would an enforceable obligation to create an ethical infrastructure extend to firms as well as to individual partners, but the Model Rules' "reasonable efforts" standard would be eliminated.
 Firms, then, could be held vicariously liable for the wrongdoing of their agents even if they had in effect measures that provided "reasonable" (though obviously not perfect) assurance of ethical compliance.

 16 Geo.
 J. Legal Ethics 1-90 (2002)

 Scholarly Commons Citation

 O'Sullivan, Julie R., "Professional Discipline for Law Firms?
 A Response to Professor Schneyer’s Proposal" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 901.
+901.